-Requests for information from external references (non-USM supervisory) may be more robust and detailed asking about knowledge, skills and abilities.
+Requests for information from references may be robust and detailed asking about knowledge, skills and abilities.
 The information requested should mirror the criteria being evaluated.
 The information gathered should be job-related and should not be in conflict with the Questions and Topics to Avoid.
+Please note that many companies have policies against providing information about the employee so while we may ask you may be unable to get answers, which is typical.

-Please note that it is best practice to notify candidates when you are about to begin reference checks.
-This allows the candidate an opportunity to alert their references that contact will be made, as well as notify their supervisor of their job search, as that might be a concern to them.
+It is best practice to notify candidates when you are about to begin reference checks.
+This allows the candidate an opportunity to alert their references that contact will be made, as well as notify their current supervisor of their job search, if needed, as that might be a concern to them.